frog857/JS101/study-guide.md

 Here, will attempt to coerce the value of one operand to compare it successfuly with the other.
 ---
 ### numbers, including NaN and Infinity
+Numbers are a primitive type in Javascript.
+Examples are 13, -5, 0, 2.56, Infinity, -Infinity, and NaN.
+Numbers are sometimes coerced from strings, either explicitly, or implicitly, by Javscript.
+Common operands for numbers are *, +, /, -, and %.
 ---
 ### strings
 ---
 ### template literals
 ---
 ### boolean n vs. truthiness
+The difference between truthiness and booleans in Javascript is sometimes difficult to distinguish.
+A boolean value is either `true` or `false` as reserved by Javascript keywords.
+There are other values that can be implicity coerced to "truthy" or "falsy" values.
+Falsy values include null, undefined, 0, -1, 0n, "" (empty string), and NaN.
+When evaluated in a boolean context, these values or evaluated expressions will behave like the Boolean value False.
+All other evaluated expressions or values not included in the above are truthy, and behave like Boolean true.
 ---
 ### undefined and null

 ---
 ### array and object syntax
 ---